 Prior to data collection, members of the Minnesota Department of Public Safety, Office of Traffic Safety staff were trained on field data collection procedures.
 The training of OTS staff included both classroom review of data collection procedures and practice field observations.
-Field observers were then hired and trained by OTS staff on the proper procedures for data collection.
+Field observers were then hired and trained by OTS staff on the proper procedures for data collection and on how to use the night vision equipment and observe at night for the nighttime survey.
 Each observer received a training manual containing detailed information on field procedures for observations, data collection forms, and administrative policies and procedures.
 A site schedule identifying the location, date, time, and traffic leg to be observed for each site was included in the manual (see Appendix B for a listing of the sites).
 During data collection, observers were spot checked in the field by a field supervisor to ensure adherence to study protocols.